GoogleChrome/developer.chrome.com/site/en/docs/web-platform/bfcache-notrestoredreasons/index.md

 ### Show support for the API

-Are you planning to use the BFCache notRestoredReasons API?
+Are you planning to use the bfcache `notRestoredReasons` API?
 Your public support helps the Chromium team prioritize features and shows other browser vendors how critical it is to support them.

 Send a tweet to [@ChromiumDev][cr-dev-twitter] using the hashtag